 Source: The Conference Board Total Economy Database and Treasury.

-From this level of development relative to the developed world, Japan — followed by a string of other East Asian economies — experienced strong catch-up growth for a few decades as their standard of living climbed closer to that of the developed world.
-Based on this experience, China and India should continue strong catch-up growth for at least a few more decades — and certainly for the next 15 years.
+From this level of development relative to the developed world, Japan - followed by a string of other East Asian economies - experienced strong catch-up growth for a few decades as their standards of living climbed closer to that of the developed world.
+Based on this experience, China and India have the potential for strong catch-up growth for at least a few more decades.
 Of course, nothing is for sure, and a range of accidents could intervene to render this prediction wide of the mark.

 Chart 4: Urban population shares